hoodiecrow/ConsTcl/README.md

 #### Undefined class

 The `` Undefined `` class is for undefined things.
-Also a S9fES support class.
+It was created to facilitate porting of code from `Scheme 9 from Empty Space'.

 ```
 catch { ::constcl::Undefined destroy }